Greater Portland Sustainability Education Network

 Environmental Justice and Equity

-Creating healthy, vibrant, and thriving communities
+Creating and honoring diverse, healthy, and thriving communities

 Visionary processes, technologies, and solutions-based strategies